AhmedMohamedGaber/E-commerce/README.md

 </p>

-This **E-commerce** project is developed under instruction and provides a fully functional e-commerce platform.
+This **⚠️⚠️⚠️ E-commerce** project is developed under instruction and provides a fully functional e-commerce platform.
 It includes features for browsing products, managing a shopping cart, placing orders, and an admin panel for product management.

 ## Features